From A Wiki of Ice and Fire

 A Clash of Kings

-In retaliation and to draw Lord Tywin Lannister from Harrenhal, King Robb Stark leads forces from the North and House Frey in an invasion of the Westerlands.
-They pillage the eastern area of the Westerlands, capturing Ashemark, the Crag, the gold mines at Castamere, Nunn's Deep and the Pendric Hills.
+In retaliation and to draw Tywin from Harrenhal, Robb leads forces from the North and House Frey in an invasion of the Westerlands.
+After bypassing the Golden Tooth, Robb wins a crushing victory over Stafford Lannister in the Battle of Oxcross.
+They then pillage the eastern and northern areas of the Westerlands, capturing Ashemark, the Crag, and the gold mines at Castamere, Nunn's Deep and the Pendric Hills.
 Other areas of the Westerlands remain relatively unscathed.
+Robb marries Jeyne Westerling at the Crag.

 A Storm of Swords